Northern Guangxi Rich Food: Unlock Guilin’s Spicy, and Sour Flavors

 Always let elders start meals.
 And when eating turnip cakes, turn them counter-clockwise.
 These traditions show respect for centuries of food culture.

-How Guilin’s Cuisine Contrasts With Other Chinese Regional Flavors
+How Guangxi, Guilin’s Cuisine Contrasts With Other Chinese Regional Flavors

-Exploring China’s kitchens showed me Guangxi’s unique flavors are hard to match.
+Exploring China’s kitchens shows you Guangxi’s unique flavors are hard to match.
 Sichuan’s málà is known for its peppercorn kick.
 But Guilin’s spiciness is a mix of chili heat and fermented scents like wild ginger.
-This blend hit me first when I tried sour fish soup by a Yangshuo river.
+This blend hits you first when you try sour fish soup by a Yangshuo river.

 “Guilin’s isolation preserved techniques lost elsewhere,” explained Li Wei, a culinary historian in Guilin’s old town.
 “Our sourness isn’t vinegar—it’s alive.”

-Looking at Chinese regional cuisine differences, we see three main points:
+Looking at Chinese regional cuisine differences, you see three main points:

 • Spice depth: Hunan’s dishes are all about chili, while Guilin mixes chili with herbs